Undergraduate Degree Admissions Information

 Boston, MA 02116

-International applicants and those applicants who have studied outside the United States must submit official transcripts for evaluation by an accredited credential evaluation agency, such as the Education Credential Evaluators.
+International applicants and those applicants who have studied outside the United States must submit official transcripts for evaluation by an accredited credential evaluation agency before they are submitted to Berklee Online, such as the Education Credential Evaluators .
 Ask for a course-by-course evaluation with grades.
-International transcripts, including high school, will not be accepted unless accredited by a credential evaluation agency.
+If you attended school in Canada you are exempt from evaluation if you can provide us your transcript in English.
+All other international transcripts will not be accepted unless evaluated by a credential evaluation agency.

 - TOEFL: iBT (Internet-based): 100; Computer-based: 250; Paper-based: 600